WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 <table align="center">
   <tr>
     <td align="center" width="150"><img src="https://www.docker.com/sites/default/files/mono_horizontal_large.png" alt="Docker"></td>
-    <td>There's also a Docker container available so you don't have to install any software other than Git.
-Follow steps 1-3 and do the <code>.env.local</code> thing and then fire up the Docker container with <code>docker-compose up dev</code>.
+    <td>There's also a Docker container available so you don't have to install any software other than Git (and your IDE).
+Follow steps 1-3 and do the <code>.env.local</code> thing and then fire up the Docker container with <code>docker-compose up dev</code> (first start might take a few minutes).
 Just like the regular development environment it will automatically recompile your code and refresh your browser whenever you make changes to the code so long as it is running.</td>
   </tr>
 </table>